Good Stop is Even More Important Than a Good Start

 Isn't that good?

-Yes and no. It is good to keep the experience in mind and use it somewhere in the future when you are working on a similar topic.
+Well... yes and no. It is good to keep the experience in mind and use it somewhere in the future when you are working on a similar topic.
 But it shouldn't reserve too much of your resources (time, money, cognitive capacity, network, etc.) and make you less agile.

 So if we are actually pausing the project and not properly stopping, it is important to consider how much resource we are still spending and how much freedom we are loosing.

 I mean we are in a fast-changing world and it is ok if after some time we feel something else is more interesting, and we need to shift all of our attention.
 But be careful, the world is changing so fast and changes are making so much noise.
-Therefore, in the other hand, we need to have balance here.
+Therefore, on the other hand, we need to have balance here.

 How to improve?